EDS312 Research Methods

 Limits of class size:

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel, Spring parallel.

 M-DS, M-IES and M-IR

-Skills: Students carry out a qualitative and a quantitative research process during the course.
-They develop skills in research design and planning, sampling, data collection and handling, analysis, and written presentation.
-Students are encouraged to experiment with and reflect on use of design and methods tools, and the significance of choices made to the quality of results.
-Methodology issues concerning theory of science, research ethics and interdisciplinarity are addressed, and students acquire the tools needed to carry out their own thesis research.
+Skills: The student develops skills in research design and planning, and is encouraged to experiment with and reflect on use of design and methods tools, and the significance of methods choices made to the quality of results.
+The student is able to

-- contribute to their chosen field of enquiry through effectively communicating own research problems, objectives, research design, findings, and conclusions
+- effectively communicate own research problems, objectives, research design, findings, and conclusions in proposal and thesis

-Ample time for teacher input and guidance is set aside during teaching hours.
-Additional information and communication through Canvas and via e-mail, appointments for further teacher contact can be made as necessary.
-Feedback is provided on mandatory hand-ins, support is provided during work on assignments.
+Ample time for teacher input and guidance is set aside during teaching hours, support is provided during work on assignments.
+Additional information and communication through Canvas and via e-mail, appointments for further teacher contact can be made if needed.
 Use of the Writing Center for support in term paper writing is encouraged.

 Textbook spring parallel: Field, A., J. Miles, Z. Fields (2012).
 Discovering statistics using R. London: Sage.

 Further compulsory literature will be made available by the start of each course module (autumn, spring parallel).

 Group and/or individual assignments and hand-ins.
 Attendance is mandatory at first lecture of each course module.
 Attendance throughout is in practice mandatory due to compulsory activities carried out in classes.
 Approval of all mandatory activities is required for receipt of a course grade.
 The course grade is not released to students who have failed to hand in their signed plagiarism forms to Noragric (normally done during program introduction course).